June 15, 20256 min read

 Why Static Sites Are Back (and Better Than Ever)

-Static websites are experiencing a renaissance thanks to modern development approaches like the Jamstack.
-Discover why these lightning-fast, secure, and scalable sites are ideal for today's web.
+Static websites are experiencing a renaissance thanks to the Jamstack.
+Discover why these lightning-fast, secure sites are ideal for today’s web.

 Read Article